-Bluetooth Smart Controls are a great energy-saving option if you don't have a home automation hub but would still like to control and automate lights from your phone when you're at home.
-Using Bluetooth capabilities already built into your phone or tablet, you can easily control, dim and program custom schedules for lights (and other devices) all without a hub or gateway.
+Wi-Fi Smart Controls are a great energy-saving option if you don't have a home automation hub but would still like to control and automate lights from your phone when you're at home.
+Using Wi-Fi networks connected to your phone or tablet, you can easily program custom or use preset schedules to control lights (and other devices) all without a hub or gateway.

 Timers are a simple yet highly effective way to solve the age old problem: wasted energy from lights and electronics.
 If you're looking for an easy straightforward solution to control and automate your home, then timers are your answer.
 Instead of always leaving your lights on, outdoor timers make it easy to come home to a well-lit home without wasting a ton in energy costs.
 In addition, using an indoor timer will help you cut energy costs by easily selecting the exact minute when you want a device or light turned on or off.